krish24coder/KhetCool-/README.md

 # KhetCool — Solar Cold-Storage-as-a-Service

-Interactive React web app: project overview, an SMS/IVR-style booking flow simulation, and an impact dashboard (Pilot → Expansion → Full-scale).
-Bookings are saved to a real database and trigger an email notification.
+KhetCool is an interactive React web app for a decentralized network of solar-powered, pay-per-use cold storage units for smallholder farmers — it includes a project overview, an SMS/IVR-style booking flow simulation that saves real bookings to a Supabase (Postgres) database and triggers an automatic email notification via EmailJS on every confirmed booking, and an impact dashboard showing projected metrics across Pilot, Expansion, and Full-scale phases.

 https://github.com/user-attachments/assets/1ad806c9-012b-4a25-ba65-613f7b7d016c